 Holes, Winner of the Newbery Medal and the National Book Award, Author: Louis Sachar

-Stanley is wrongly convicted of stealing a pair of sneakers and is sent to a juvenile camp where the primary work is to dig holes.
+Stanley, the hero of Holes, is wrongly convicted of stealing a pair of sneakers and is sent to a juvenile camp where the primary work is to dig holes.
 The land is bare and the warden is unfair.
 Stanley has to contemplate on his circumstances and decide what to do.
-All in all a book that cannot be left unread.A more in-depth post about Holes can be found here.
+If you'd like to read a more in-depth post about Holes, it can be found here.

 The Graveyard Book, winner of the Newbery Medal, Carnegie Medal and is a Hugo Award, Author: Neil Gaiman